open-rpa/openflow/docs/protocol.md

 #### Command list

-All commands can be found [here](https://github.com/open-rpa/openflow-api/tree/master/src/Message) .
+All commands can be found [here](https://github.com/open-rpa/openflow-api/tree/master/src/Message) , and usage can be found [here](https://github.com/open-rpa/openflow-api/blob/master/src/nodeclient/NoderedUtil.ts#L162).
 Below some of these will be documented in more details later